 There are so many digital marketing tools and platforms being continuously launched that it isn’t possible to keep tabs on all of them.
 Instead, start with understanding your customer’s journey as they search for solutions that your company offers.
 Content marketing is a well-known trend that we have been exploring.
 Marcus Sheridan is definitely the pioneer we seek to emulate with his book, They Ask You Answer (TAYA!)
 We can extract a principle by exploring new channels where customers are asking questions such as LinkedIn, Twitter, Reddit, Medium, Slack communities, and Quora.

 What got my attention with Quora is that it promotes content to its audience on merit and interest-specific targeting.
 Quora is effectively the TAYA social media platform.
 To prove out the merit as a marketing tool, I started responding to a number of questions relevant to Trig’s field while following the TAYA principles.
 I also started observing my own behavior in reading Quora content.
 Why did I drill down and click into that article?
-Do images always help my click through rate or is a compelling hook in the first two sentences the best at getting interested?
+Do images always help my click through rate or is a compelling hook in the first two sentences the best at drawing me in?
 With enough validated prototypes and empirical evidence, we can start to build scale.

 There isn’t any way of predicting which answer will spike in advance, but you can improve the odds by writing a lot of answers to topics where you have expertise and try to recognize patterns.
 At the time of this writing, I have answered 37 targeted questions with varied results.
 Here are a few emergent best practices for Quora that we are building out: